cirahnitex/inline-webworker-functional/readme.md

 ```

 ### Advanced usage
-If you want to make multiple related functions asynchronous together, the batched API can be used.
-This is extremely useful when those functions have some shared variables.
+If you want to convert multiple related job functions together, the batched API can be used.
+This is extremely useful when those job functions share some variables.
 ```javascript
 function batchedWorkerJobs() {